 Ironically, Holy Name was almost lost to fire as well in February of 2009 when a fire broke out in its attic just before sunrise.
 Holy Name stands today because of the actions of a few brave Chicago Firefighters who broke protocol and entered the blazing attic without their helmets or oxygen tanks.
 By all accounts, their actions saved this icon of River North.

 On the cusp between River North and the Gold Coast is Chicago’s famed Holy Name Cathedral.

 Designer Buildings & Iconic Architecture

-Of course, living in River North wasn’t always designer buildings and iconic architecture.
+Of course, living in River North didn’t always equate to living in high-rise River North apartments for sale.
+It wasn’t always designer buildings and iconic architecture.

 At the turn of the 20th Century, River North was previously known as Smokey Hollow after its dubious distinction as an industrial and transportation hub.

 Marked by factories and forges, and scarred by train yards and rail ways, Smokey Hollow’s role connecting Chicago’s ports to the surrounding areas would make it so the smog was so thick it would often blot out the sun.

 In lieu of the homes and shops those living in River North see today, a visitor to Smokey Hollow would’ve seen massive coal bins sprawling across the area.